Michigan Methamphetamine Attorneys

 Penalty for Manufacturing or Delivering Meth

-Like with other Michigan drug crimes your driver’s license will be suspended for a period of time if you are convicted of a Meth crime.
+As with other drug crimes in Michigan, your driver’s license may be suspended if you are convicted of a Meth crime.

 People who read this page also read: